-Texas court says virus fear doesn’t qualify for mail voting
+Texas court: Virus fear alone not enough for mail balloting

 Justice Eva Guzman wrote the court was unified in the conclusion that “fear of contracting a disease is not a physical condition.”

-The Texas Democratic Party blasted the decision and moved its hopes to a similar challenge playing out in federal court.
+The Texas Democratic Party blasted the decision, and moved its hopes to a similar challenge playing out in federal court.
 But not all saw the decision as a total loss: the top elections lawyer in Houston, Harris County attorney Douglas Ray, said he believed the ruling leaves room for each voter to decide themselves whether they qualify, and gives clerks basically no ability to second-guess the reasoning.

+In Texas, voters do not have to describe their disability when requesting a mail-in ballot.

-Republican Texas Attorney General Ken Paxton, who earlier this month lost lower court decisions that would have expanded mail-in ballots to all of the state’s 16 million registered voter, has disputed that view.
+Republican Texas Attorney General Ken Paxton, who earlier this month lost lower court decisions that would have expanded mail-in ballots to all of the state’s 16 million registered voters, has argued that fear of getting the virus alone doesn’t qualify as a disability.
 He applauded the court for keeping the status quo with just weeks until the state is set to hold primary runoff elections in July.

 Paxton has taken a hard line on resisting efforts by Democrats and voting rights groups to try expanding mail balloting in Texas.
 His fight comes as President Donald Trump rails against mail-in balloting and alleges without evidence that it leads to “total election fraud.”